 Temperature-Controlled Containers

-The cooling system of a reefer container comprises a compressor, evaporator fans, a controller, and fresh air vents.
+The cooling system of a reefer container comprises a compressor, evaporator fans, a controller, and air vents.
 These components collaborate to uphold the desired temperature and humidity levels within the container.
-Maersk's Remote Container Management (RCM) enables real-time monitoring and adjustment of these conditions, ensuring the optimal preservation of cargo.
+Advanced sensors enable real-time monitoring and adjustment of these conditions, ensuring the optimal preservation of cargo.

 Reefer containers are available in various types to meet specific needs: